Chapter 1: The Price of Freedom

 He smiled one last time, his eyes glazing over as he passed away.

 Tails watched on as the SOLDIER died.
 On seeing the glassy look in the hedgehog’s eyes, he felt the flames of rage and anger roil around in the pit of his stomach.
 He was angered that this SOLDIER died for him.
 And enraged at the faceless enemy who was responsible for the act.

 He suddenly tilted his head back and screamed, loud and long as the rain continued to fall on his face.
 His screams tapered off as his throat became raw and his breathing ragged.
 Choking back sobs, Tails looked again at the dead hedgehog and though his face was frozen in a smile, he could still hear his voice in his mind…

 “Tails, don’t stand still and waste time waiting for something to happen.
 If you want something really badly, you gotta move forward and chase after it, even if it’s impossible.
 It’s the only way to live without regret.”

 The fox let the words wash over him as he looked towards the city on the horizon.
-He made the decision to move forward and finish the journey for the both of them.
-He got up, using the Buster Sword as a support and looked back to Sonic for what would be the final time.
+He soon made up his mind: he would move forward and finish the journey that the both of them had started.
+He got up, using the Buster Sword as support and looked back to Sonic for what would be the final time.